rubiojr/lstack/README.md

-importimg             Import a QCOW2 image to Glance deploy                Create an instance from a QCOW2 image forward               Forward ports to a running intsance
+importimg             Import a QCOW2 image to Glance deploy                Create an instance from a QCOW2 image forward               Forward ports to a running intsance glance                Run the glance command inside the container keystone              Run the keystone command inside the container cinder                Run the cinder command inside the container
 ```

 To destroy the container: